zbyju/obsidian/1. Fleeting notes/SYP/Attributed translations.md

 that the values of attributes are defined by attribute (semantic) rules each semantic rule is associated with just one syntactic rule

+2 types of attributes:
+1. Synthesized
+2. Inherited

 Example:

 Syntax: